ivanjolic95/vue-layout-composer/README.md

-# NAME_PLACEHOLDER
+# vue-layout-composer

 GIF_PLACEHOLDER

 Dynamic, drag & drop, JSON-based grid layout for Vue.

-Create your components, specify your JSON layout configuration and let the NAME_PLACEHOLDER handle the rest.
+Create your components, specify your JSON layout configuration and let the vue-layout-composer handle the rest.

 ## Installation